Can you have a snake as a pet? Dave sure thinks so!

 There were many times when I’d enter Dave’s house only to hear something like, “David, if I told you once, I told you a thousand times, we’re not getting a tarantula!”
 He usually had to settle for turtles and guinea pigs.

 So, it came as little surprise that when Dave moved out on his own, one of his first actions was to get a snake.
 Dave was a little vague about how the snake came into his possession—my guess is that he went on some sort of snake-hunting expedition in a nearby state park—but one day, I went to visit him, and there he was, holding an eight-inch garter snake lovingly in his arms.
 For some reason, Dave’s girlfriend didn’t visit him much at his new place, and they broke up not long after he moved in.
+So maybe it’s not a good idea for you to have a snake as a pet if you want to keep a girlfriend.

 All was well between Dave and his new friend, named “Jethro” for reasons known only to Dave.
 Dave said Jethro made the perfect pet—he didn’t bark and there was little in the way of cleaning up after him.
 Dave even claimed to have taught Jethro a few tricks, although when I asked for a demonstration, he said that Jethro was “tired and needed his beauty sleep.”